k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 Users with access to the Reaper web interface can pause or delete scheduled repairs.
 To add authentication security in the UI, see [Reaper authentication](http://cassandra-reaper.io/docs/configuration/authentication/).
 {{% /alert %}}

+### Autoschedule repairs

+When you enable the autoscheduling feature, Reaper dynamically schedules repairs for all non-system keyspaces in a cluster.
+A cluster's keyspaces are monitored and any modifications (additions or removals) are detected.
+When a new keyspace is created, a new repair schedule is created automatically for that keyspace.
+Conversely, when a keyspace is removed, the corresponding repair schedule is deleted.

+To enable autoscheduling, set the property `repair.reaper.autoschedule` to `true`.

 ### Run a cluster repair

 On the repair job you just configured, click **Run now**.